Leopold Conservation Award

 Because more than 50% of all land in California is privately owned, how these folks manage their properties has a dramatic and lasting effect on the environment - from climate change, to clean air and water, to wildlife.
 They are the front-line defenders in protecting the quality of our air and water, landscapes that protect people and wildlife alike, and ensuring a healthy climate for the state.
 Moreover, the fate of imperiled species, 90% of which make their homes on private land, largely rests in these individual's hands.

 Dedicated to the spirit of world-renowned conservationist Aldo Leopold (author of A Sand County Almanac), the Leopold Conservation Award celebrates the extraordinary efforts of California farmers and ranchers to protect and restore the natural resources they preside over.
-Having become a resounding success in seven states - and here in the Golden State - the award also aims to inspire other would-be conservationists and promote a better understanding among the public about the important role landowners play in sustaining a healthy planet.
+Having become a resounding success in 25 states — including here in the Golden State — the award also aims to inspire other would-be conservationists and promote a better understanding among the public about the important role landowners play in sustaining a healthy planet.